What to see in Malta in 3 days

 ,regionOfInterest=(1392.5,1068.5))

-Flanked by large red imperial gates and decorated with hundreds of lanterns, Chinatown offers a total immersion into Asian culture.
-An explosion of colour and life, its shop windows filled with lacquered duck and its traditional bakeries make it one of the most photogenic and vibrant spaces in the area.
+Flanked by large red imperial gates and decorated with hundreds of lanterns, Chinatown offers a total immersion in Asian culture.
+An explosion of colour and life, its shop windows full of roast duck and its traditional bakeries make it one of the most photogenic and vibrant spaces in the area.

 The area surrounding Carnaby Street is pure concentrated creativity.
-Comprising a network of cobbled streets like Kingly Court (a hidden courtyard with three floors of restaurants), it's the perfect place for those seeking the latest trends in independent fashion and innovative gastronomic concepts.
+Formed by a network of cobbled streets like Kingly Court (a hidden courtyard with three floors of restaurants), it is the perfect place for those looking for the latest trends in independent fashion and innovative gastronomic concepts.

-Historically known for its private clubs and restaurants frequented by the intellectual and artistic elite, Greek Street retains a more classic and sophisticated air than the rest of the neighbourhood, inviting you to sit down for a drink without any rush.
+Historically known for its private clubs and restaurants frequented by the intellectual and artistic elite, Greek Street maintains a more classic and sophisticated air than the rest of the neighbourhood, which invites you to sit down for a drink without any rush.

 As I mentioned before, Soho Square is the green and social heart of the neighbourhood.
-It's fascinating to see the contrast between the tranquility of its benches and the frenetic activity just a few metres away, at the intersection with Oxford Street.
+It is fascinating to see the contrast between the tranquillity of its benches and the frantic activity that takes place just a few metres away, at the intersection with Oxford Street.

-A square less frequented by tourists but highly appreciated by Londoners, Golden Square is surrounded by media and communication company headquarters, alongside perfectly manicured gardens that provide unexpected calm.
+A square less frequented by tourists, but highly appreciated by Londoners, Golden Square is surrounded by the headquarters of media and communications companies, next to perfectly manicured gardens that provide an unexpected calm.

 Located right on the edge of Soho, the junction with Piccadilly Circus is the London equivalent of Times Square.
-With its famous giant LED screens and the statue of Eros, it's the quintessential meeting point and a must-stop to feel the pulse of the big city before venturing into Soho.
+With its famous giant LED screens and the statue of Eros, it is the meeting point par excellence and a mandatory stop to feel the pulse of the big city before entering Soho.

 ,regionOfInterest=(3759.4403999999995,2958.042))